GlobusSoftware/WakeMeOnLan/Readme.md

 # WakeMeOnLan

-There is smapp python 3 script.
+There is small python 3 script.
 This script is an upgraded version of an existing one on github: https://github.com/bentasker/Wake-On-Lan-Python